evhub/coconut/DOCS.md

 ### Enhanced Parenthetical Continuation

-Since Coconut syntax is a superset of Python 3 syntax, Coconut supports the same line continuation syntax as Python.
+Since Coconut syntax is a superset of the latest Python 3 syntax, Coconut supports the same line continuation syntax as Python.
 That means both backslash line continuation and implied line continuation inside of parentheses, brackets, or braces will all work.

 In Python, however, there are some cases (such as multiple `with` statements) where only backslash continuation, and not parenthetical continuation, is supported.
 Coconut adds support for parenthetical continuation in all these cases.
 This also includes support as per [PEP 679](https://peps.python.org/pep-0679) for parenthesized `assert` statements.